South Africa – Pre-Veterinary Internship & Safari Experience – Images

 • Supporting conservation work linked to endangered species

-• Attending lectures on animal health, nutrition, and diseases
+• Attending lectures on animal health, nutrition, diseases, and livestock management

 A Typical Day